 1.16.2012

-Signing Electronic Documents with Preview (Lion only)
+Signing Electronic Documents with Preview (minimum: Lion)

 Scenario: You need to sign and send a contract quickly so your client could start processing your payment soon.
 Your client has told you it's okay for now to just scan the signed contract and email it to them, to further facilitate the processing.
 Now you could facilitate this even further through Preview and your built-in webcam (iSight).